Tympanoplasty (TIM-pah-noh-plass-tee) is a surgery to repair the eardrum. The eardrum is a thin layer of tissue that vibrates in response to sound.

 You can help prepare your child and ease any fears by talking about what to expect during and after the tympanoplasty.

 An ear, nose, and throat (ENT) surgeon will do the tympanoplasty.
 Your child will get general anesthesia to sleep through the procedure.
-The anesthesiologist will carefully watch your child and keep him or her safely and comfortably asleep.
+The anesthesiologist will carefully watch your child and keep them safely and comfortably asleep.

 During a tympanoplasty, the hole in the eardrum is patched.
 The patch, also called a graft, can be made of: